jektify/jektify/src/dev/page/_posts/2018-02-01-documentation.md

 `[ Line 5 ]`{: .markdown__code} - Option: [ true / false ] Enables or disables the plugin for all site.

 {: .markdown__paragraph}
 `[ Line 6 ]`{: .markdown__code} - Option: [ true / false ]  In this line you define whether you want the "Jektify" let the music box in open or closed mode in page.
-Remember that if the "`toggle => using`" option is set to `false`, any value in this option will have no implication.
+Remember that if the "`toggle => enable`" option is set to `false`, any value in this option will have no implication.

 {: .markdown__blockquote .markdown__paragraph}
 > If a different value of these two themes is inserted, the Jekyll Spotify